ccie18643/Linux-OSPF-lab/README.md

 ![Screenshot](https://github.com/ccie18643/Linux-OSPF-lab/blob/main/pictures/lsa7_db_r1.png)
 ![Screenshot](https://github.com/ccie18643/Linux-OSPF-lab/blob/main/pictures/lsa7_db_r8.png)

 #### At this point we can clearly see that out of six standard (and any non standard) LSAs only two have anything to do with link state nature of OSPF protocol.
-Basicaly only types 1 and 2 are being fed to the Dijkstra algorithm.
+Basically only types 1 and 2 are being fed to the Dijkstra algorithm.
 Well... can't really blame OSPF for that since it's more serious brother, the ISIS does exactly the same :)

 ### Some other interesting cases and scenarios...